e-zorzi/umbral/README.md

-Representation Learning algorithms in Jax (Equinox).
+Collection of representation learning algorithms in Torch.

 Why **umbral**?
-A kind of wordplay combining equinox (which is related to night --- meaning literally *Equal night*) and representation learning, related to latents, so 'hidden', in-shadow etc.
+Latents are 'hidden', so, in-shadow etc.